-An undergraduate student enrolled at Clemson University can apply for admission to a Bachelor-to-Graduate degree plan if you hold a cumulative grade point average of 3.4, and the program of interest allows this option.
+An undergraduate student enrolled at Clemson University can apply for admission to a combined Bachelor's/Graduate degree program if you hold a cumulative grade point average of 3.4, and the program of interest allows this option.
 You must submit form GS6-Bachelor-to-Graduate Request for Combined Education Plan to be considered for this program.